Lecture Log for PHY 352 L

 EM waves in conducting materials: Complex effective conductivity, complex εeff(ω) and complex refraction index n(ω); attenuating EM waves; poor conductor limit; good conductor limit; skin effect and skin depth; high-frequency impedance of a wire; diffusion equation for the EM fields and the current; demo of eddy currents.

-Plan for the make-up class on February 4 (Wednesday):
+Make-up class on February 4 (Wednesday):

 EM waves in conductors: reflection of EM waves off a conductor surface, reflectivity and skin depth; inherently complex ε(ω) and μ(ω); water example; attenuation of EM waves due to dielectric and/or magnetic losses.
 Absorbtion of EM waves by water.